OfirTheOne/o-benchmarker/README.md

 function myMethodCaller(array: number[]) {  // <- BenchMethod
     // call the targted method or just do something with the array.
 }
-const myBenchmarkerTask : BenchmarkerTask = {
+export const myBenchmarkerTask : BenchmarkerTask = {
     method: myMethodCaller,
     args: undefined,
     options: {